 Overnight Cinnamon French Toast Bake is perfect for Sunday brunch.
 Make it the night before, store in the fridge and bake in the morning.

 Love quick & easy recipes?
 Follow me on Instagram, Facebook and Pinterest for all the latest recipe inspiration!
 Plus join my email list and receive a free e-book.

 - 6 eggs

 - 2 cups milk

-In a small bowl, combine butter, brown sugar and vanilla and mix until resembles coarse crumbs.
+- In a small bowl, combine butter, brown sugar and vanilla and mix until resembles coarse crumbs.
 Toss in nuts.
-Sprinkle on top of mixture.

-Serve warm topped with your favorite toppings, fresh berries, more bananas or powdered sugar and a side of maple syrup.
+- Serve warm topped with your favorite toppings such as powdered sugar and maple syrup.